How to spot ‘shrinkflation’ at the grocery store (and save money) - NewsBreak

 (NEXSTAR) – The price of just about everything is going up right now.
 Sometimes it’s obvious – like at the meat counter or the car dealership – and sometimes it’s more subtle, like in the grocery store aisles.

-“It is a real form of inflation,” said Bailey Norwood, head of Oklahoma State’s Department of Agricultural Economics.
-“The price is going up, but the price tag you see in the grocery isn’t going up, the quantity is going down. … I understand how people wouldn’t like it because it does seem kind of sneaky.”‘Shrinkflation’: The sneaky way some companies are trying to rip off customers
+“It is a real form of inflation,” Bailey Norwood, head of Oklahoma State’s Department of Agricultural Economics, said.
+“The price is going up, but the price tag you see in the grocery isn’t going up, the quantity is going down. … I understand how people wouldn’t like it because it does seem kind of sneaky.”

 If you’re grocery shopping on a tight budget and are trying to avoid getting duped by shrinkflation, make sure you’re calculating the per-ounce price of goods.
 That could involve whipping out the calculator, but often the grocery store will do the work for you – just read the smaller print on the store’s price label.